-- (a) entering into a derivative or making a material amendment to, assigning, selling or otherwise acquiring or disposing of a derivative; - (b) the novation of a derivative, other than a novation with a clearing agency or clearing house. - (2) In this Instrument, a person or company is an affiliated entity of another person or company if one of them controls the other or each of them is controlled by the same person or company. - (3) In this Instrument, a person or company (the first party) is considered to control another person or company (the second party) if any of the following apply: - (a) the first party beneficially owns or directly or indirectly exercises control or direction over securities of the second party carrying votes which, if exercised, would entitle the first party to elect a majority of the directors of the second party unless the first party holds the voting securities only to secure an obligation;
+- (a) entering into a derivative or making a material amendment to, assigning, selling or otherwise acquiring or disposing of a derivative; - (b) the novation of a derivative, other than a novation with a clearing agency or clearing house. - In this Instrument, a person or company (the first party) is an affiliated entity of another person or company if one of them controls the other or each of them is controlled by the same person or company.(3) In this Instrument, a person or company (the first party) is considered to control another person or company (the second party) if any of the following apply: - (a) the first party and the second party are consolidated in consolidated financial statements prepared in accordance with one of the following: - (i) IFRS:

-- (b) the second party is a partnership, other than a limited partnership, and the first party holds more than 50% of the interests of the partnership; - (c) the second party is a limited partnership and the general partner of the limited partnership is the first party; - (d) the second party is a trust and a trustee of the trust is the first party. - (4) In this Instrument, in Alberta, British Columbia, New Brunswick, Newfoundland and Labrador, the Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan and Yukon, "derivative" means a "specified derivative" as defined in Multilateral Instrument 91-101 Derivatives: Product Determination.
+- (ii) generally accepted accounting principles in the United States of America; - (b) all of the following apply: - the first party beneficially owns or directly or indirectly exercises control or direction over securities of the second party carrying votes which, if exercised, would entitle the first party to elect a majority of the directors of the second party unless the first party holds the voting securities only to secure an obligation; and the second party would have been, at the relevant time, required to be consolidated in consolidated financial statements prepared by the first party, the second party or another person or company, if the consolidated financial statements were prepared in accordance with the principles or standards referred to in subparagraphs (a)(i) or (ii); - (b) the second party is a partnership, other than a limited partnership, and the first party holds more than 50% of the interests of the partnership; - (ii) neither the first party's nor the second party's financial statements, nor the financial statements of the other person or company, were prepared in accordance with the principles or standards referred to in subparagraph (a)(i) or (ii); - (c) the second party is a trust and a trustee of the trust is the first party. first party and second party are both prudentially regulated entities supervised together on a consolidated basis. - (3) (Repealed). - In this Instrument, in Alberta, British Columbia, New Brunswick, Newfoundland and Labrador, the Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan and Yukon, "derivative" means a "specified derivative" as defined in Multilateral Instrument 91-101 Derivatives: Product Determination.